Contents

 <OutDialQue_PortToUse_LinkField> options are:

-not set If this field is empty or not included at all then VoiceGuide will default to the GUID setting
+not set If this field is empty or not included at all then VoiceGuide will default to the ID setting.

-The actual SQL script used by VoiceGuide to automatically create the database tables used by it can be found in VoiceGuide's \system\setup\ subdirectory.
+The actual SQL scripts used by VoiceGuide to automatically create the database tables used by it can be found in VoiceGuide's \system\setup\ subdirectory.
 The default scripts used is named Db_Create.sql

 ADO.NET Provider Specific versions of this script can be created.
-To make a Provider-specific script file the Provider name needs to be specified as part of the filename, as such:
+To make a Provider-specific script file the Provider name needs to be specified as part of the filename:

 Db_Create_ProviderName.sql